Alternate Fighter: Expanded

 Prerequisite: 7th-level Fighter (duration, 1 minute)

-Upon consumption, the creature gains resistance to acid, cold, fire, poison, lightning, or thunder damage (its choice).
+Upon consumption, the creature gains resistance to one of the following: acid, cold, fire, poison, or lighting damage.

-At 10th level, the duration of the effect increases to 1 hour, and the creature can choose from force, necrotic, psychic, or radiant damage in addition to the other damage types.
+At 10th level, the creature can also choose force, necrotic, psychic, radiant, or thunder damage resistance.

 Berserker Ration

-Upon consumption, the creature does not fall unconscious when it is reduced to 0 hit points.
-However, it still makes death saving throws as normal, dying upon failing three.
+Upon consumption, the creature does not fall unconscious when reduced to 0 hit points.
+However, it still makes death saving throws as normal, and dies instantly if it fails three.

 Rejuvenating Ration